Self-signed certificate: Uses

 Self-signed certificates have limited uses, e.g. in the cases where the issuer and the sole user are the same entity.
 For example, the Encrypting File System on Microsoft Windows issues a self-signed certificate on behalf of a user account to transparently encrypt and decrypt files on the fly.
-Another example is root certificate, which is a form of self-signed certificate.
+Another example is a root certificate, which is a form of self-signed certificate.

+Name Confusion

+The terms "self-signed" and "self-issued" are occasionally used interchangeably and "self-signed certificate" is sometimes even incorrectly used to indicate a certificate issued by a private (not publicly trusted) CA.

+RFC 5280 defines self-signed certificates as "self-issued certificates where the digital signature may be verified by the public key bound into the certificate" whereas a self-issued certificate is a certificate "in which the issuer and subject are the same entity".
+While in the strict sense the RFC makes this definition only for CA certificates, there is no reason to also adopt that definition for end-entity certificates.